-This is a newly-created position and an outstanding opportunity for an enthusiastic person to play a key role in an exciting and fast-growing festival.
-The ideal candidate will be resourceful and organised, able to take responsibility for their own work and build good working relationships with the festival’s many stakeholders, participating fully in the life and work of the organisation.
-They will establish a stable and dynamic presence at the heart of a small and committed team of staff and volunteers, working flexibly across a wide range of tasks, and contributing at many different levels.
-There is considerable potential for the role to grow over time to reflect the abilities, ambitions and creative ideas of the right candidate.
+An outstanding opportunity to play a key role in one of the UK’s most exciting and fast-growing classical music festivals.
+The ideal candidate will be resourceful and organised, able to take responsibility for their own work and build good working relationships with the festival’s many stakeholders.
+They will establish a stable and effective presence at the heart of a small but committed team of staff and volunteers, working flexibly across a wide range of tasks, and contributing at many different levels.
+There is considerable potential for the role to grow to reflect the abilities and ambitions of the right candidate.

 - Good grasp of IT, including Excel

-- Passion for the festival and enthusiasm for classical music
+- Enthusiasm for the festival and classical music

 - Current driving licence

 - Arts or charitable sector experience

 Key responsibilities include, but are not limited to, the following: